mcpcpc/mcpcpc.github.io/_posts/2021-02-12-9front-netcat-irc.md

 <script src="https://emgithub.com/embed.js?target=https%3A%2F%2Fgithub.com%2Fmcpcpc%2Firc2%2Fblob%2Fmaster%2Firc2&style=github"></script>

-In ~39 CLOC, we have a script that checks all of the boxes on my list and works on 99% of POSIX-compliant shells.
+In ~39 cloc, we have a script that checks all of the boxes on my list and works on 99% of POSIX-compliant shells.
 Nifty, eh?

 ## Next Steps